rubenqba/java-ml/readme.txt

 2. How to get started
 =====================
 When you are reading this, you most probably already downloaded the library.
-To use it, include the javaml-<version>.jar in your classpath.
+To use it, include the javaml-<version>.jar in your classpath, as well as the jars that are available in lib/.

 How to get started, code samples, tutorials on various tasks can be found at http://java-ml.sourceforge.net

 3. Requirements
 ===============
-The library is coded for Java 1.6+ so you will need a JDK that is at least version 1.6+
+Version for JDK 1.5 and 1.6 are available.
+The source is originally written for 1.6, and backported for each release to 1.5.

+Version 1.5 is available since release 0.1.3

 4. Contact
 ==========